-Renting a bike with Transport for London’s (TfL) Santander Cycle Hire scheme is not only one of the most pleasant ways to travel around London, it’s also the cheapest.
-If you use the bikes for short journeys (under 30 minutes), you can rides the bikes for the whole day for £2.
+Renting a bike with Transport for London’s (TfL) Santander Cycle Hire scheme is not only one of the most pleasant ways to travel around the back streets of London, it’s also one of the cheapest.

 How much does it cost?